 Questions remain about how to prosecute individuals accused of plotting or attempting to attack the United States.
 There are legitimate concerns about the viability of holding these trials in civilian courts.
-Yet the Congressman believes that doing so would also be a step forward in confronting both our alleged attackers and the treatment they subsequently received at our hands.
+Earl believes that doing so would also be a step forward in confronting both our alleged attackers and the treatment they subsequently received at our hands.
 Now is the time to recommit to, not shy away from, the rule of law.

 Defending women's rights

-Fighting for LGBT Equality
+Fighting for LGBTQIA+ Equality

 The United States should support and honor the sacrifice all Americans make who serve in our military, no matter their race, gender, or sexual identity.
-At the end of the 111th Congress, Blumenauer was proud to join his colleagues on both sides of the aisle in voting to end the government’s “don’t ask, don’t tell” (DADT) policy.
+At the end of the 111th Congress, Earl was proud to join his colleagues on both sides of the aisle in voting to end the government’s “don’t ask, don’t tell” (DADT) policy.

 Passing this legislation is a major victory for members of the LGBTQIA+ community who championed this issue, and for the thousands of brave men and women in uniform to receive – as they should have all along – the same rights and be judged on the same merits as everyone else in the armed services.

 The Trump Administration's rollback of these policies plus the prohibition of allowing transgender individuals from serving in the military is absolutely wrong.
 Earl is fighting to end this baseless, irrational discrimination.

 For more information about Earl's views regarding civil and constitutional rights, please contact the office.